markxnelson/weblogic-kubernetes-operator/content/security/secrets.md

 * [WebLogic Operator External REST Interface Secret](#weblogic-operator-external-rest-interface-secret)
 * [WebLogic Operator Internal REST Interface Secret](#weblogic-operator-internal-rest-interface-secret)

 #### WebLogic Domain Credentials Secret

-The credential for the WebLogic domain is kept in a kubernetes `secret` that follows the pattern `<domainUID>-weblogic-credentials`, where `<domainUID>` is the unique identifier of the domain, for example, `mydomain-weblogic-credentials`.
+The credential for the WebLogic Domain is kept in a Kubernetes `Secret` that follows the pattern `<domainUID>-weblogic-credentials`, where `<domainUID>` is the unique identifier of the domain, for example, `domain1-weblogic-credentials`.
+The `Secret` is created in the namespace where the `Domain` will be running.

 If the WebLogic domain will be started in `domain1-ns` and the `<domainUID>` is `domain1`, an example of creating a kubernetes `generic secret` is as follows: